ADLdev-SA/ise102/README.md

 - The video presentation must clearly explain these screenshots.

 **7. Create a setup file: Deployment.**
-- Build a setup file (add all dependencies).
+- Use Inno Setup to build a setup file (add all dependencies).
 Set the name of the app like ISE102-CRN915-Group1.
 Install it to your computer (Window OS).
-- Capture a short video to show your application in Control Panel/Apps.
+- Capture a short video to show your application in "Control Panel/Programs/Programs and Features".
 Run the app like video demo.

 **8. Submit Assignment 3:**